vuejs-jp/vuefes-2024/apps/web/app/content/en/privacy.md

 ## Term of Use of Personal Information

-The Conference will use personal information collected from users until November 30, 2024, the month in which the conference is held.
+The Conference will use personal information collected from users until October 31, 2024, the month in which the conference is held.
 After the expiration date, the personal information will be completely deleted as soon as possible.

 ## Safe Management of Personal Information